 - Prepare/Enrich Assessments–for Premarital and Marital assessments

-- Uses Gottman Method Couples Therapy in therapy work
+- Gottman Method Couples Therapy–Certified in Levels 1 and 2 Training

 Although Dr. Dunn has received training in Levels 1 and 2 of the Gottman Method of Couples Therapy, she is completely independent in providing clinical services and is fully responsible for those services.
 The Gottman Institute or its agents have no responsibility for the services that clients receive.